Move over classic granola, this dark chocolate granola is incredible! Dress it up with dried fruit or eat it plain – it’s delicious either way!

-FYI: I’ve mentioned before that I snag all my freeze-dried faves from ThriveLife and am a huge fan of their company.
+FYI: I’ve mentioned before that I snag all my freeze-dried faves from ThriveLife.
+I’m a huge fan of their company.
 My love is unsolicited.
-They don’t know me, pay me, send me free stuff, or really care I even exist (that’d be a sad thought except I have a big bowl of dark chocolate granola right here to make me feel better).
+They don’t know me, pay me, send me free stuff, or really care I even exist.
+That’d be a sad thought except I have a big bowl of dark chocolate granola right here to make me feel better.

 Based off a long-time granola favorite, this yummy chocolate version is fabulous plain or with those extra specials thrown in there.